A BRIEF HISTORY OF BEDFORD, BEDFORDSHIRE, ENGLAND

 Conditions in Bedford continued to improve in the 20th century.
 The first public library in Bedford opened in 1935.
 Cecil Higgins Art Gallery opened in 1949.
 Bedford is also an important local shopping centre.
 The Harpur Centre opened in 1976.
 Furthermore Bedford Museum opened on its present site in 1962 and The Bunyan Museum opened in 1998.

 In 2000 a statue of Trevor Huddleston (1913-1998), who fought against apartheid in South Africa was erected in Silver Street.

-Today Bedford is a flourishing time.
+Today Bedford is a flourishing town.
 Today the population of Bedford is 80,000.

 A timeline of Bedford

 A history of Northampton